Dedicated Server versus a High Level VPS

 Consider Purchasing a VPS if:

-- Your site is currently on a shared environment and your needs exceed what the account has to offer.
+- Your site is currently in a shared environment, and your needs exceed what the account has to offer.

 - You are an existing lower level VPS customer wanting a smooth upgrade process that will allow you to maintain your existing IP addresses and environment settings.